Kapendev/parin/README.md

 No. Raylib is the current backend.
 A custom backend may be added in the future, but it's not a priority.
+Contributions are welcome.

 ### What are Parin's priorities?

 The goal is a smooth experience, similar to Godot or Unity.
+Its main design inspirations are [Processing](https://processing.org/) and [RPG Maker](https://rpgmakerofficial.com/en/).

 ### Is there a list of games made with Parin?